Doing Business in Kenya

 Business culture in Kenya

 Business culture in Kenya is governed by harambee, a concept involving mutual assistance, responsibility and community.
-Harambee also relates to Kenya's group orientation, in contrast to the individualism of Western cultures, and respect for family, community and ancestors is key.
+Harambee also relates to Kenya's group orientation, in contrast to the individualism of Western cultures.
+Respect for family, community and ancestors is key.

 Kenya is largely a hierarchical society in which deference to seniority is rigid and in which senior employees will seldom consult with those of lower status.
 Social standing is important and official titles should be included when introducing or addressing someone.

 Blunt statements are best avoided as they may appear rude.
 This can make it hard to decipher people’s true meaning or intentions as outright refusal is rare.
-Instead, evasive or subtle remarks may need to be interpreted.
+Instead, evasive or subtle remarks may indicate hesitation or disagreement.
 It's also important that expats control their emotions and avoid displaying anger or using profanities, especially in public settings.

-Meetings should begin on time, although there's little chance of an end time being adhered to.
+Meetings generally begin on time, although there's little chance of an end time always being adhered to.
 Spending time on small talk is important – rushing this aspect of a meeting will make a bad impression.
-The Kenyan concept of time is traditionally fluid, and expat businesspeople that value punctuality are likely to be frustrated.
+The Kenyan concept of time is traditionally fluid, especially for social gatherings, but efficiency and punctuality are valued in business settings.

 Business success is closely connected to interpersonal success, so it's vital to invest time in getting to know potential partners and understanding their culture and background.
 Building a relationship should always take priority over adhering to a deadline.